arcfr/Acoustic-Drone-Classifier/README.md

 ## Overview

-Acoustic-Drone-Classifier helps with classification over drone audio recordings developed for multi-class drone classification using image classification.
+Acoustic-Drone-Classifier is a deep learning framework for multi-class drone classification using acoustic signatures extracted from environmental audio recordings.

-The project evaluates two independent feature-learning pipelines:

-1. A custom 2D Convolutional Neural Network trained on MFCC, Delta MFCC, and Delta-Delta MFCC representations.
-2. A Transfer Learning approach utilizing a pre-trained ResNet18 backbone operating on Log-Mel Spectrograms.
+The project investigates drone recognition through time-frequency audio representations and benchmarks a custom 2D Convolutional Neural Network against a Transfer Learning pipeline based on a pre-trained ResNet18 architecture.

 The framework performs four-class classification across the following categories: